Justification of Red List Category

 Convey et al. (1999) estimate a world population of ~4 million breeding pairs.

 The species expanded its range and its population in the mid-20th century, potentially owing to increased prey (krill) availability (del Hoyo et al. 1992).
 It is currently decreasing at most sites on the Antarctic Peninsula, except at the southern extreme of its range where it is increasing.
 It is stable at South Sandwich Island (Lynch et al. 2016).
 The population trend is unknown at many other locations.

 This species has a circumpolar distribution, being found in Antarctica, the South Sandwich Islands (Islas Sandwich del Sur), the South Orkneys, South Shetland and South Georgia (Georgia del Sur), Bouvet Island (to Norway) and the Balleny Islands (del Hoyo et al. 1992).

 Population information for many sites is unknown or out of date.
 For example, population surveys at the South Sandwich Islands, where the majority of the world population breeds (1,500,000 pairs; Convey et al. 1999; Lynch et al. 2016), are infrequent.
-Other important breeding populations exist at the South Orkney Islands (405,000 pairs; Poncet and Poncet 1985), but this is probably an underestimate (P Trathan In Litt.), especially at the western end of the archipelago.
+Other important breeding populations exist at the South Orkney Islands (927,000 pairs; Poncet and Poncet 1985, Humphries et al. 2017), but this is probably an underestimate (P. Trathan in litt.
+2017), especially at the western end of the archipelago.
 Large populations also occur at the South Shetland Islands (987,000; Trivelpiece and Trivelpiece 2013) and the west Antarctic Peninsula (72,000; Trivelpiece and Trivelpiece 2013).
 Small populations occur at South Georgia (~1,800 pairs), Bøuvet (<100) and at the Balleny Islands (< 100) (Trivelpiece and Trivelpiece 2013).
+At the Antarctic Peninsula, population estimates are now increasingly out of date (Trathan et al. 2019).